influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 ## `GROUP BY` time intervals and `fill()`

-`fill()` changes the value reported for time intervals that have no data.
+`fill()` changes the value reported for time intervals with no data.

 #### Syntax